Halochkin/customAttributes2/doc/README.md

 ## Why to `customReactions` ?

+Using custom reactions enable you to see in the html which reactions/event listeners will happen for which event in the different branches. and it will enable you to add custom functionality and uix and reactivity to any html element.

 ## How to `customReactions` ?

 In order to call the event callback function, it is necessary to define its name (`filter name`).
 We call it **filter